BAMeScience/TransportNoveltyDistance/README.md

 python scripts/download_wbm_data.py
 ```

-The script writes the summary CSV, initial structure JSONL, ASE atoms archive, and per-step structure dumps into `data/wbm/`, which is where `experiments/wbm_exp.py` expects to find them.
+The script writes the summary CSV, initial atoms archive, and (by default) the relaxed structure dumps for steps 1–5 into `data/wbm/`, which is where `experiments/wbm_exp.py` looks for them.
+Generating the per-step JSON files requires iterating over ~250k structures and can take a while; pass `--skip-step-json` to skip that step or `--step-limit 1000` to export a smaller slice for quick tests.

 ## Package layout